9seconds/chore/README.md

 Usually, scripts do repetitive tasks: get current data, extract a git commit hash, etc. What if some execution environment provides you with some data?

 This is what chore is.
-It is an attempt to express how I manage these tasks:

-1. chore is a script runner that runs scripts organized under simple convention.
-2. Each script could have an external configuration describing named parameters, its purpose etc.
+This is just a harness expressed in a form of external tool that does exactly what I need:

+1. All scripts are organized in namespaced, each script has its name.
+2. Each namespace should be linkable, distributable and probably stored in a VCS aside.
 3. Each script has its way to run other scripts from the same namespace so namespace is self contained and movable.
+4. Each script could have an external configuration describing named parameters, their purpose and validation strategies.
-4. Each namespace has its secret vault, safe to move along with a namespace.
+5. Each namespace has its own secret vault, safe to move along with a namespace.
-5. chore prepopulates tens of commonly used values like start time, ip address, machine id, git commit, geolocation and push them into scripts so they can immediately use them
-6. maintains XDG directories for them and provides a correct temporary directory for each script run.
-You can think that all related directories are prepared beforehand, even temporary one.
+6. Usually chore scripts require common stuff like git commit hashes, current branch names etc.
+   Harness extracts them and supply a script with environment variables.
+8. It helps to maintain a set of directories in XDG styles.
+Scripts are executed having everything prepared, even temporary directories.
-7. It does not oblige your script to be a part of some frameworks or be implemented in any language
+10. It does not oblige your script to be a part of some frameworks or be implemented in any language

 If you are interested, please proceed to [Wiki](https://github.com/9seconds/chore/wiki).